 Apply for a Water Licence

-Apply for a water licence at FrontCounter BC.
-FrontCounter BC will process your application and forward it to a Water Manager at the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR).
+Once submitted, your application will be forwarded to a Water Manager at the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD).

 The Water Manager will review your application and inform you when a decision has been made.